emilysas/battleships/README.md

 * Rspec

 ##Lessons Learned
-The point of this project was to continue using Ruby and OOD baring in mind the Solid Principles
+The point of this project was to continue using Ruby and OOD baring in mind the Solid Principles; design was very important for this project.

 ## Domain Model / CRC